- What is a customer survey?

 Extracting insights with survey analysis

 Raw data isn’t beneficial if you don’t know how to analyze it.
 Survey analysis is the process of gathering, synthesizing, and extracting information from customer survey results.
-This process can produce actionable insights for improving products and services, or reveal the need for agent training and coaching.
+This process can produce actionable insights for improving product strategy and services, or reveal the need for agent training and coaching.
 Analysis can be done manually, but results are typically more reliable when analyzed by software — especially when dealing with larger amounts of survey data.

 If you’re analyzing your responses manually, asking the following types of questions may help you extract the answers you’re looking for: